 a.
 Casual Use activity: Casual Use requires no additional steps to evaluate the proposal.
 You are approved to commence the Casual Use activity described in your completed application.

 b.
-Notice of Intent (Notice) and Plan of Operations (Plan) level operations: BLM staff will review your completed application to determine if the proposal is sound and if the risks associated with the execution of your proposal warrant mitigating measures such as site specific stipulations, a site visit, or further study.
+Notice (Notice) and Plan of Operations (Plan) level operations: BLM staff will review your completed application to determine if the proposal is sound and if the risks associated with the execution of your proposal warrant mitigating measures such as site specific stipulations, a site visit, or further study.
 All Notices and Plans require that the applicant provide the BLM with a financial guarantee of reclamation, prior to beginning any of the proposed activities.

 - It is at this point that Plans of Operation undergo a detailed environmental review, to determine compliance with the National Environmental Policy Act (NEPA).
 This analysis may result in modifications to your Plan or additional requests for information.